 - Take your plates back inside the café or restaurant when you’ve finished.

 - Keep food close to you and stay alert!

-- Talking to all your customers about the issue and the campaign that is running – asking customers to use a bin to get rid of their food wrappers and bring their finished plates inside to help clear tables quickly
+- Talking to all your customers about the issue, – asking customers to use a bin to get rid of their food wrappers and bring their finished plates inside to help clear tables quickly.

-- Put a ‘don’t feed the locals’ poster up in your window – GET IN TOUCH to get hold of yours today
+- Put a ‘don’t feed the locals’ poster up in your window.

 - Make sure your staff clear outside tables as quickly as possible

 - Make sure you have provided enough bins for your customers to use

 - Support and share the campaign message on Litter Free Coast and Sea website.